GCA-VH-lab/uorf4u/docs/ExampleDrivenGuide/cmd_guide.md

 <img  src="img/ATF4_regulation.png" width="400"/>

 uORF4u has two modes: *prokaryotes* (set as default) and *eukaryotes* that defined by pre-made configuration files.
+Naming can be a bit confusing, archaea mode (no SD sequence annotation + retrieving DNA sequences as well due the absence of mRNAs data) will be presented soon.
 The main differences between two modes: 1.
-For eukaryotes there is SD sequence annotation.
-2. While sequences retrieving for found homologues we should take only mRNAs (the tool uses regex to perform that, *refseq_sequences_regex* in the config files.
+For eukaryotes there is no SD sequence annotation step and corresponding uORF filtering.
+2. While sequences retrieving for found homologues we take only mRNAs (the tool uses regex to perform that which is set by *refseq_sequences_regex* in the config files.
 For eukaryotes it's set as '^[NX]M\_.*' that means that only sequences with ids that start with NM\_ or XM\_ (mRNAs) will be taken in the analysis).

 **Using a single RefSeq protein accession number as input**